 Comfort and Therapy Dogs

 At Boonefield Labradors, we believe in the power of giving back to the community.
-To date, we have donated eleven dogs to police departments throughout New Hampshire, Vermont, Massachusetts and Rhode Island as well as provide much needed therapy with our certified therapy dog program. #teamboonefield
+To date, we have donated eleven dogs to police departments throughout New Hampshire, Vermont, Massachusetts, and Rhode Island.
+We also have dogs working in various capacities such as schools, funeral homes, clinics, hospitals, court houses along with State and local law enforcement agencies providing much needed consolation and well-being. #teamboonefield

 Hank is the first Comfort Dog we placed into a police department.
 He and his handler SRO McNamara received their therapy dog certification in early 2018 and began working at the Lunenburg (MA) High School that fall.
 They are part of the K9 First Responders program and have assisted in events throughout New England.
 Hank is a celebrity in Lunenburg and has quite a fan club.